Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Illustration: robust control of a satellite

 \subsection{Worst-case search}

-In this section, we present the worst-case search for the spectral abscissa and the $\mathcal H_\infty$ norm, as presented in Section \ref{sec:2}.
-We selected three controllers $K_1$, $K_2$, $K_3$ obtained at early iterations of the robust controller tuning presented in Section~\ref{sec:4_control} and analyze the robustness of the closed-loop system with three Test cases.
-The tests are ran on a 12th Gen Intel(R) Core(TM) i7-12700H 2.30 GHz, with 14 cores and 16GB of RAM.
-Computation times are provided for reference, but they may vary depending on hardware, software configuration, implementation details, optimization parameters, etc.
+In this section, we illustrate the worst-case search for the spectral abscissa, as presented in Section \ref{sec:2}.
+We selected a controller $K_1$ obtained at an initial iteration of the robust controller tuning presented in Section~\ref{sec:4_control}, and analyzed the robustness of the closed-loop system.
+We search for $\max_{\delta \in \mathcal D} \; \alpha(A(K_1,\delta))$.